NikhilMukraj/spiking-neural-networks/README.md

   - Firing rate of neurons increase over time signal should become more unstable over time and starts to not represent the same signal
   - To also model forgetting, increasing amounts of noise can be added to working memory model over time
 - When done with cue models, move to [liquid state machines](https://medium.com/@noraveshfarshad/reservoir-computing-model-of-prefrontal-cortex-4cf0629a8eff#:~:text=In%20a%20reservoir%20computing%20model,as%20visual%20or%20auditory%20cues.) (also accessible [here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006624))
+  - Creating a stable liquid
+    - Should have some consistent methodology to generate a stable liquid (eigenvalue of each weight vector being within unit circle, or rate of decay being within unit circle, try with 80-20 excitatory to inhibitory neuron ratio and then a more equal one), stability should be measured in whether neurons return to a resting firing rate, for simpler classifiers output may not need to feed back into liquid while reinforcement learning tasks may
   - Recurrent connections in reservoir compute act as working memory that stores information through recurrent connections that may slowly degrade over time, target is slowing the degradation in order to improve memory recall
   - Decoding unit acts as readout, decoding unit likely would need some training in the form of R-STDP
   - Can check accuracy of liquid state machine or stability of answer over time, similar to simple reccurent model